-1.1 This complaints procedure is for all complaints to the Council, whether these are minor, serious or formal, and apply to all services provided by the Council.
+- 1.1 This procedure is for all complaints to the Council, whether these are minor, serious or formal, and applies to all services provided by the Council.
 Separate arrangements as prescribed by law are in place in respect of Councillors.
-These arrangements are referred to below.

-1.2 The Council believes that complaints can provide useful information and feedback on the quality of services, policies and practices.
+These arrangements are referred to below. - 1.2 This document also highlights the Town Council's approach to collecting feedback, which will influence decision-making and improve service provision. - 1.3 The Council believes that complaints can provide useful information and feedback on the quality of services, policies and practices.
 The effective handling of complaints will help us to improve the services we provide on behalf of residents, visitors and those working in the town.